 Significance of Net investment:

-- It results in more labour efficiency.
-It is because the availability of capital per unit of labour increases with an increase in capital stock.
+- It results in more labor efficiency.
+It is because the availability of capital per unit of labor increases with an increase in capital stock.

 - In-country like India, where there is unemployment due to lack of capital.
 It helps in raising more employment opportunities.

-In short, we can say net investment enhances production capacity, generates more employment opportunities, promotes the labour efficiency and accelerates the GDP growth.
-Therefore, it is considered as an important element for attracting foreign direct investment.
+In short, we can say net investment enhances production capacity, generates more employment opportunities, promotes labor efficiency, and accelerates GDP growth.
+Therefore, it is considered an important element for attracting foreign direct investment.